gems-uff/mestre/scripts/README.md

 ---

+## clone_projects.py

+Clones the projects contained in the dataset file (../data/INITIAL_DATASET.csv).
+Cloned projects are put into ../repos.
+This folder will be called "repos folder".

+---

 ## concatenation_relabel.py

-Takes as input a csv file (../data/INITIAL_DATASET.csv) containing conflicting merge scenarios.
+Takes as input a csv file (../data/INITIAL_DATASET.csv) containing conflicting merge scenarios and the conflicts database.
 It is processed to relabel all scenarios resolved with the *Concatenation* strategy into *ConcatenationV1V2* or *ConcatenationV2V1*.
 The result is stored into a new csv file (../data/LABELLED_DATASET.csv).

 This script uses the program [classifyConcatenation.jar](classifyConcatenation.jar) to perform the relabelling and the script database.py to query conflicts information from the database.

 ---

-## clone_projects.py

-Clones the projects contained in the dataset file (../data/INITIAL_DATASET.csv).

----

 ## execute_mac_tool.py

+Input: ../data/INITIAL_DATASET.csv, repos folder

-Executes the a [modified version](https://github.com/helenocampos/macTool) of the [macTool](https://github.com/catarinacosta/macTool) to extract some merge attributes from the repositories.
-Output files are put into ../data/macTool_output.
+Executes the a [modified version](https://github.com/helenocampos/macTool) of the [macTool](https://github.com/catarinacosta/macTool) to extract the following attributes from the repositories: "Branching time", "Merge isolation time", "Devs 1", "Devs 2", "Different devs", "Same devs",	"Devs intersection", "Commits 1", "Commits 2", "Changed files 1", "Changed files 2", "Changed files intersection".

+It generates two csv files for each analyzed project.
+These files are put into ../data/macTool_output.
+In addition, it also generates the file (../data/macTool_output.csv) containing the extracted information for all conflicting chunks.

 ---

+## collect_merge_type.py

+This script takes the csv file (../data/macTool_output.csv) as input.

+It process each conflicting chunk in the macTool_output.csv file to extract two boolean attribute columns: has_branch_merge_message_indicator and has_multiple_devs_on_each_side.

+The has_branch_merge_message_indicator column has a value equal to 1 when the conflicting chunk occurred in a merge commit that has a message satisfying a regular expression that indicates a branch merge.
+Otherwise the value is 0.

+The has_multiple_devs_on_each_side column has a value equal to 1 when the conflicting chunk occurred in a merge commit with more than one unique developer on each side of the merge.
+Otherwise the value is 0.

+The output of this script is the csv file (../data/merge_types_data.csv), containing the two extracted attributes and all data the information that was necessary to calculate it (number of devs on each side and the merge commit message).

+---

 ## collect_attributes.py

+Takes as input (../data/INITIAL_DATASET.csv) and the repos folder.

 Script for collecting the following attributes: number of lines added and removed by left and right (left_lines_added, left_lines_removed, right_lines_added, right_lines_removed); conclusion delay in days, calculated by the difference between the dates of the parent commits (conclusion_delay); number of occurrences of keywords in the commit messages of commits involved in a merge (keyword_fix, keyword_bug, keyword_feature, keyword_improve, keyword_document, keyword_refactor,	keyword_update,	keyword_add, keyword_remove, keyword_use, keyword_delete, keyword_change).